Halfway Houses in Omaha, NE

 • Sliding fee scale

-• Dialectical behavior therapy, anger management and counseling for substance abuse
+• Dialectical behavior therapy, brief intervention and substance use counseling approach

 Arch Inc

-Arch Inc is a sober living house in Omaha, Nebraska, 68105 zip code.
+Arch Inc is a halfway house in Omaha, Nebraska, 68105 zip code.

 Address: 604 South 37th Street, Omaha, NE 68105 in Douglas County